Weishuo93/NN_Pred/README.md

 This library aims at running tensorflow models in C++ and Fortran program.
 The library is mainly designed for deploying neural networks in CFD softwares, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden in integrating ML with CFD softwares.

 The following features might be useful to you:
-- Support loading *.pb graph saved by frozen-graph utils in TF1
+- TensorFlow Backends: Support loading *.pb graph and [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
-- Support loading [SavedModel](https://www.tensorflow.org/guide/saved_model) format saved by TF2 Keras and TF estimator
+- ONNX Backends: Support loading [*.onnx](https://onnxruntime.ai/) ML models (from PyTorch, Sklearn, etc)
 - Support memory layout transpose when set/get data to/from nodes
 - Automatic type casting according to the type of your data container and node definition
 - Vectorizatized casting and transpose is integrated through Eigen